Bachelor of Arts (Photography) (Honours)

 Work and life experience is not considered for entry into this program.

-To study this program you will need to complete one of the following English proficiency tests:
+To study this course you will need to complete one of the following English proficiency tests:

-- IELTS (Academic): minimum overall band of 6.5 (with no individual band below 6.0)
+• IELTS (Academic): minimum overall band of 6.5 (with no individual band below 6.0)

-- TOEFL (Internet Based Test - IBT): minimum overall score of 79 (with minimum of 13 in Reading, 12 in Listening, 18 in Speaking and 21 in Writing)
+• TOEFL (Internet Based Test - IBT): minimum overall score of 79 (with minimum of 13 in Reading, 12 in Listening, 18 in Speaking and 21 in Writing)

-- Pearson Test of English (Academic) (PTE (A)): minimum score of 58 (with no communication band less than 50)
+• Pearson Test of English (Academic) (PTE (A)): minimum score of 58 (with no communication band less than 50)

-- Cambridge English: Advanced (CAE): minimum of 176 with no less than 169 in any component.
+• Cambridge English: Advanced (CAE): minimum of 176 with no less than 169 in any component.

 For detailed information on English language requirements and other proficiency tests recognised by RMIT, visit English language requirements and equivalency information.

 Don't meet the English language test scores?
-Complete an English for Academic Purposes (EAP) Advanced Plus Certificate at RMIT English Worldwide.
+Complete an English for Academic Purposes (EAP) Advanced Plus at RMIT University Pathways (RMIT UP).

 Pathways

 Credit, recognition of prior learning, professional experience and accreditation from a professional body can reduce the duration of your study by acknowledging your earlier, relevant experience.
-Find out if you might be eligible.

 Upon successful completion of this program, you can continue your studies in the MC270 Master of Photography, subject to the program's entrance requirement and receive 96 credit points of advanced standing into the master program.

-You are guaranteed entry into the Master of Photography with 2 semesters of credit (equivalent to 96 credit points) when you successfully complete the Bachelor of Arts (Photography) (Honours)
+You are guaranteed entry into the Master of Photography with 2 semesters of credit (equivalent to 96 credit points) when you successfully complete the Bachelor of Arts (Photography) (Honours).

-Alternatively, you may be eligible for entry into an RMIT postgraduate program or RMIT Masters by Research or Doctoral (PhD) program.
+Alternatively, when you successfully complete this program, you may be eligible for entry into an RMIT postgraduate program or RMIT Masters by Research or Doctoral (PhD) program.

 Fees

-2022 indicative fees
+2025 indicative fees

-In 2022, the annual student contribution amount (tuition fee) you will pay for a standard year of full-time study is between AU$3,985 to AU$14,630*.
+In 2025, the annual student contribution amount (tuition fee) you will pay for a standard year of full-time study is between AU$4,627 to AU$16,992*.

 Additional expenses

-- Student services and amenities fee (SSAF): AU$315 maximum fee for 2022.
+• Student services and amenities fee (SSAF): AU$365 maximum fee for 2025*.

-- Other items related to your program, including field trips, textbooks and equipment.
+• Other items related to your program, including field trips, textbooks and equipment.

 Annual fee adjustment